Axway/amplify-central/content/en/docs/amplify_relnotes/2024nov_amplify.md

 {{< alert title="Note" color="primary" >}}For information on the latest agent versions, please refer to [Release Notes](/docs/amplify_relnotes) or go to [Axway Repository](https://repository.axway.com/catalog?q=agents).{{< /alert >}}

 ---
+## November 15, 2024

+New features, enhancements, and bug fixes for the November 15 update.

+### Agents updates for November 15, 2024

+* **New agent versions available**

+    (NEW AGENT RELEASES)<br />
+    New versions are available for our on-prem agents.
+Refer to [Release Notes](/docs/amplify_relnotes) or go to [Axway Repository](https://repository.axway.com/catalog?q=agents) to see the latest versions for all available agents.
+This update includes several bug fixes and improvements to the Agent SDK.

 ## November 14, 2024